It's a Long, Long Way to Tipperary

 The Pawnshop (adapted by Dominic Behan?)
 (Dominic Behan, Ireland Sings, #70/p.
 104)

-Harry Williams was (like Judge) a vaudeville performer.
+Harry Williams was (like Judge) a vaudeville performer, although Reginald Nettel, Seven Centuries of Popular Song, Phoenix House, 1956, p.
+222, says that he was crippled nd the son of a Warwickshire inkeeper.
 The legend says that Judge owed Williams money, and offered this song in payment of the debt.

 It is, of course, no longer possible to verify this.
-What is certain is that the song became immensely popular in the First World War, though more for the chorus (many, many Tommies came from London, after all) than the plot. - RBW
+What is certain is that the song became immensely popular in the First World War, though more for the chorus (many, many Tommies came from London, after all) than the plot.
+Nettel, pp. 221-222, in fact says that the song's initial popularity had faded by the time the war came, and it was more popular at home than among the troops. - RBW

 Go to the Ballad Search form